Collin-W/The-PWA-Budget-Tracker/README.md

 ### *Track your expenses and incomes*

 ## Description:
-A perfect app for budgeting that functions online and offline, in or oputside browser.
+A perfect app for budgeting that functions online and offline..

   ## Link: